nitish-gautam/Deep-Learning-Demo-Apps/README.md

 PROJECT 1.
 IMAGE CLASSIFICATION (MNIST-10) USING CNNs - APPLICATION
 PROJECT 2.
 IMAGE CLASSIFICATION (CIFAR-10) USING CNNs - APPLICATION
 PROJECT 3.
-CLASSIFY GERMAN TRAFFIC SIGNS (LENET) USING CNNs - APPLICATION
+CLASSIFY GERMAN TRAFFIC SIGNS (LENET) USING CNNs - APPLICATION PROJECT 4.
+CLASSIFY FASHION IMAGES(FASHION-MNIST) USING CNNs - APPLICATION

 -----------------------------------------------------------------------------------------------------------------------------------
-# PROBELM STATEMENT : PROJECT 1.
+# PROJECT 1.
 IMAGE CLASSIFICATION (MNIST-10) USING CNNs - APPLICATION
 The MNIST database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.
 The digits have been size-normalized and centered in a fixed-size image.
 It is a dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.
 The task is to classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9, inclusively. https://en.wikipedia.org/wiki/MNIST_database
 DATASET : http://yann.lecun.com/exdb/mnist/